Gate: Ten of Cups

 “Allow nobody’s visitors to pass?”
 I said.
 “I’m not sure those orders mean what you guys believe they mean but very well.
 I’ll go inside and see what the wizard’s been up to with his chemistry set.
 What do you all do when he is away, beyond guarding the woods?”

-“That’s incredible,” I said.
 “If you grow so fast, then how are you not taller than the trees already?”
+I said.
+“I wish I learned as quickly as you two.”

 “The wizard sands down the bottoms of our legs when he is home so that we do not outgrow our purpose and function,” one of the puppets said.
 “As you can see from our lofty statures, he has been gone for a while.”

-The other puppet opened the door to the great mushroom and ushered me inside.
-I beheld the now-familiar table full of test tubes and instruments of science sitting dormant and unlit in the wizard’s absence.
-On a smaller table nearest to the door, there sat a piece of dessert cake and a note.
-I was astonished to see my name written on the top of the piece of paper and I picked it up.
+“At least they’re honest,” I murmured as I beheld the now-familiar table full of test tubes and instruments of science sitting dormant and unlit in the wizard’s absence.
+On a smaller table nearest to the door, I discovered a piece of dessert cake and a note.
+I was astonished to see my name written in large letters of beautiful calligraphy on the piece of paper and I picked it up.

-Heidi,” the note read.
-“Please enjoy this thought form treat.
-I left a journal with my latest studies near the fire for you to peruse if you are so interested.
-My compliments.”
 I happily consumed the chocolate cake and headed towards the wizard’s chair on the far side of the mushroom lab.
 As his note had detailed, a brown leather journal sat next to the arm chair and a fire cheerily burned in the hearth.

 His handwriting stopped there.
 I put the marker back in the journal and closed it.

 As I placed the wizard’s book back on his side table, a new thought ran through my mind.
-“I wonder if Nobody’s ‘progenitor thought’ might be similar to the star I pulled from my mouth and presented to Hades,” I mused.
-“Since I visited the Divine Mother in her dual temple spaces, my ability to manipulate my own energy changed though why this is so I do not comprehend.
-The wizard is a scientist, unlike me, so maybe he can get to the bottom of this mystery.
-At any rate, I will give him a gift in exchange for the treat he so kindly left for me.
+“I wonder if Nobody’s ‘progenitor thought form’ might be similar to the star I pulled from my spirit and presented to Hades,” I said.
+“I don’t know.
+The wizard is a scientist, not an artist like me, so maybe he can get to the bottom of this mystery in an empirical way rather than wandering through visions and dreams like I do.
+At any rate, I will try to give him a gift in exchange for the treat he so kindly left for me.
 A favor given deserves a favor in return.”

 I found an empty glass bottle among the chemistry implements and attempted to pull another star from the Mother out of my mouth, but I had no luck.
 “Strange,” I said.
 “I would not have thought a gift from the Giver and Gatherer of Form would be limited to one instance.
 The goddess demonstrated to me that she had an infinite amount of forms.
 I think I should look for her presence in my spirit somewhere other than my mouth.”

 I coaxed this heart energy into the vial as I had observed the wizard doing with his thought energy so long ago.
 Then, I pulled a page from his journal and scribbled a note with a broken pencil I discovered upon the work table.
 “Perhaps this will help you in your studies,” I wrote.
-“Thank you for the treat.”
+“It may be an expression of a progenitor emotion.
+Thank you for the treat.”
 And I signed my name.

-Leaving the note upon Nobody’s table, I exited the mushroom house and found the puppets waiting for me on the threshold.
+“I hope the puppets are done with their discussion,” I said.
+“I think it is time to continue down the woodland path.”
+Leaving the note upon Nobody’s table next to the vial of heart energy, I exited the mushroom house and found the puppets waiting for me on the threshold.

 They teetered away on their spindly legs and led me back to the brick path which my presence upon had so infuriated Oak.
-We traveled for a bit until the ground began to shake and quake under my feet.
+We traveled for a bit until the ground began to shake and quake under our feet.

 “What causes the vibrations?”
 I asked, stumbling to my knees.